Ananya281/Perfect-Guess-Game/README.md

 If the player's guess is higher than the actual number, the program will displays "Lower number please".
 If the player's guess is lower than the actual number, the program will displays "Higher number please".
-When the user guesses the correct number, the program displays the number of guesses the player used to arrive at the number.
+When the player guesses the correct number, the program displays the number of guesses the player used to arrive at the number.
 Also save the new game record in the highscore.txt file if the user had broken the previous one.

 I have used concepts such as randomisation,file handling and loops in this program.